MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

 ```

 Add a `.gitignore` file to ignore the `node_modules` directory (dependencies
-will be automatically installed by Heroku when you push):
+will be automatically installed by Render when you push):

 ```bash
 $> echo node_modules > .gitignore